Themes

 Our partner organisations

-The project is supported by the Transatlantic Program of the Federal Republic of Germany, funded by the European Recovery Program (ERP) of the Federal Ministry for Economic Affairs and Climate Action (BMWK).
+The project is supported by the Transatlantic Program of the Federal Republic of Germany, funded by the European Recovery Program (ERP) of the German Federal Ministry for Economic Affairs and Energy (BMWE).

 The project is further supported by prominent advisors: